apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

   <name>fs.s3a.storage.class</name>
   <value></value>
   <description>
-      Storage class: STANDARD, REDUCED_REDUNDANCY, INTELLIGENT_TIERING, etc.
+      Storage class: standard, reduced_redundancy, intelligent_tiering, etc.
-      Specify the storage class for S3A put object requests.
+      Specify the storage class for S3A PUT object requests.
-      If not set the storage class will be null and mapped to default STANDARD class on S3.
+      If not set the storage class will be null and mapped to default standard class on S3.
   </description>
 </property>